AdamISZ/aut-ct/README.md

 ## Configuring

 There is a config file auto-generated in `~/.config/autct/default-config.toml` (or similar).
-Precedence operation is as you would expect: command line options take precedence over config file values, and updates will be persisted to that config file.
+Precedence operation is as you would expect: command line options take precedence over config file values, and be aware updates (i.e. just choosing a different option in a command line call) will be persisted to that config file.
 Third in order of precedence is the default value.
+As noted, two "options" (`-M` and `-k`) are required to be specified always.

 Note that a current TODO is that the branching_factor field is not currently being used, but the others are.
 If you need to change it, edit it at the top of `utils.rs` and then recompile, until this is fixed.